openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/State/README.md

 The *Chassis* would provide interfaces at `/xyz/openbmc_project/state/chassis<instance>`

+### *Chassis System*
+This is an instance under *Chassis* and provide interface at `/xyz/openbmc_project/state/chassis_system<instance>`

+Instance 0 (chassis_system0) will be treated as a complete chassis system which will include BMC, host and chassis.
+This will support hard power cycle of complete system.

+In multi host or multi chassis system, instance number can be used from 1-N, as 0 is reserved for complete system.
+In multi chassis system this can be named as chassis_system1 to chassis_systemN

+This chassis_systemN will be treated as a pair of hostN with chassisN.
+This will support hard power cycle of paired system together

 ## BMC to Host to Chassis Mapping

 In the future, OpenBMC will provide an association API, which allows one